breethomas/guiceworks/content/projects/cirrusmd.md

 # Telemedicine done right.

-New iteration of UX and UI design for CirrusMD, a mobile healthcare communication application that allows patients 24hr access to doctors via text message and video chat.
-This second iteration is based on industry response and user feedback.
+CirrusMD is a mobile healthcare communication application that allows patients 24hr access to doctors via text message and video chat.
+From initial brand design, strategy and concept of the product, user experience and user interface design we created the MVP product for CirrusMD back in 2012.
+After industry research, testing and iterating on the product, we created a new version of the UX and UI design based on industry response and user feedback.
+They have since grown and created an internal team and continue to refine their product and integrate with other healthcare systems.

 ## Experience Design
 ![Alt text](/static/images/cirrusmd-1.jpg)